CoDeyooo/CoDeyooo/README.md

 - 👋 Hi, I’m @CoDeyooo
-- 👀 I’m interested in Web,Game and App development
+- 👀 I’m interested in Web, Game and App development
-- 🌱 I’m currently learning ASP.NET core
+- 🌱 I’m currently learning Unity
-- 💞️ I’m currently looking to collaborate on Blazor or Xamarin projects
+- 💞️ I’m currently looking to collaborate on Unity or Unreal Engine projects
 - 📫 How to reach me - https://www.linkedin.com/in/terziyskideyan/

 <!---